gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 What is in this paper?
-We argue that advances in computational resources and methods for likelihood-free inference put us in the place where simulation models can enable us to test more complex interaction mechanisms [@Cranmer].
+We argue that advances in computational resources and methods for likelihood-free inference put us in the place where simulation models can enable us to test more complex interaction mechanisms [@Cranmer2020FroSim].
 We present a conceptual framework for determining the best model from a set of competing simulation models.
 We then present an example where we fit data from LTER wisconsin fish to both individual-species level and community level simulation models to determine which provides better predictions about occupancy over time.
 ScientificML [@Rackauckas2020UniDif].

-First we need to ask if we can understand the mechanisms producing these phenomena, which we argue is synonymous with prediction.
-The second question becomes can we forecast/manage these systems?
-Example of success in climate/weather forecasting.

 # A state-space perspective on ecological mechanisms